-CAROUSEL (est. 1983) is an exquisitely produced hybrid literary/arts magazine representing new & established artists, with a focus on positioning Canadian talent within an international context.
-This innovative journal — now exclusively released online — prides itself on presenting work across many genres: if it’s original & engaging, we want to give it a home!
+CAROUSEL (est. 1983) is an exquisitely produced hybrid literary/arts magazine with a global focus, positioning Canadian talent alongside international contributors.
+This innovative journal — now exclusively released online — prides itself on representing both new & established artists and on presenting work across many genres: if it’s original & engaging, we want to give it a home!

 IS YOUR WORK A GOOD FIT?